There are different types of treatment for patients with childhood soft tissue sarcoma.

 Seven types of standard treatment are used:

-Surgery to completely remove the soft tissue sarcoma is done whenever possible.
+Surgery to completely remove the soft tissue sarcoma is done when possible.
 If the tumor is very large, radiation therapy or chemotherapy may be given first, to make the tumor smaller and decrease the amount of tissue that needs to be removed during surgery.
-The following types of surgery may be used: